What is a dosimeter?

 - Store the dosimeter(s) in a designated work site area away from radiation sources and excessive heat and/or moisture.

 - Do not take a dosimeter home or wear it during non-job related radiation exposures such as medical or dental x-ray examinations.

 - Do not intentionally expose the dosimeter to a radiation source, or damage it in any way.

-- Immediately inform your supervisor and/or the Department of Radiation Safety if you have lost or misplaced your dosimeter (we need to issue a temporary replacement as soon as possible).
+- Immediately inform your supervisor and/or DRS if your dosimeter has become lost, damaged, or misplaced.
+We will issue a temporary replacement as soon as possible.

-REMEMBER!
-Personnel dosimeters do not protect an individual from the effects of radiation, but only record the radiation dose an individual has accumulated.
+REMEMBER: Personnel dosimeters do not protect an individual from ionizing radiation.
+Dosimeters only record the radiation dose an individual has accumulated.